 4. Make sure that the graph you've just created is selected.
-Look at the ribbon and you will see that you are on the "Design" tab of the "Chart Tools" section.
+You will see that you are on the "Design" tab of the "Chart Tools" section.
 Click the Change Chart Type button (on the far left).

 - 5. Click the Templates icon at the top left side of the window that appears.
-There is only once choice inside this folder: "SLUPhysics".
-Click this icon, then click OK.
-Your graph has now changed so that gridlines are displayed, there is a space for a graph title and axis labels, and the symbol for data points is an open circle. - 6.
+There is only one choice inside this folder: "SLUPhysics".
+Click this icon, and then click OK.
+Your graph has now changed so that light gridlines are displayed, there is a space for a graph title and axis labels, and the symbol for data points is an open circle. - 6.
 Enter a title for your graph, and label the axes in the appropriate locations (double-click these areas to change their contents).
-Your title should be descriptive; "Period as a function of Pendulum Length" is much better than "T vs. L".
+Your title should be descriptive; "Distance cart travels vs. elapsed time" is better than "D vs. t".
 You will want to include units with the axis labels; it is not necessary to include units in the title. - 7.
 The default location for your graph is that it is inserted as a new object on the worksheet, which allows you to see the data and the graph at the same time.
 Many times it is advantageous to have the graph appear on its own, separate worksheet.
 The graph will print nicer, and it will be easier to spot bad measurements or interesting trends when the graph appears full screen.
-To move the graph to its own page, click the graph once to select it; in the Design section of the Chart Tools tab you'll see a button (on the far right) labeled Move Chart.
+To move the graph to its own page, first make sure the graph is selected.
+In the Design section of the Chart Tools tab you'll see a button (on the far right) labeled Move Chart.
 Click this button, and choose New Sheet; the graph will be placed on a new worksheet in front of the sheet that contained your data.
-If you wish to return the graph to its original location, click the Move Chart button, select Object In: and the name of the worksheet, and the graph will be inserted on the same page as the data used to create it.
+If you wish to return the graph to its original location, click the Move Chart button, select Object In: and the name of the worksheet and the graph will be inserted on the same page as the data used to create it.
 Check with your instructor to find out which position they would prefer that you use.

-Analyzing The Graph
+Analyzing the Graph

 8. Now that your graph is created, you'll need to analyze it.
 The first step is to add a best-fit line, called a trendline in Excel.
-Click once on any one of your data points, then click the Chart Tools tab, and then the Layout tab.
+Click once on any one of your data points, then click the Layout tab in the Chart Tools.
 Click the Trendline button, then More Trendline Options (shortcut: Right-click on any data point, and choose "Add Trendline...").

 There are 6 possible best-fit "trendlines", also known as regressions; Excel will determine which of the six can be used for your data (but it doesn't pick the correct regression for you!).
-In this course we will only use four of these regressions: "Linear" for straight-line data (in the form of y = mx + b), and "Power" ($y = ax^{b}$), "Exponential" ($y = ae^{bx}$), or "Polynomial" (of 2nd order: $y = ax^{2} + bx + c$) for curvilinear data.
-As you select each option, the curve is drawn on your data, so you can see which one fits best.
+In this course we will only use four of these regressions: "Linear" for straight-line data (in the form of y = mx + b), and "Power" ($y = ax^b$), "Exponential" ($y = ae^{bx}$), or "Polynomial" (of 2nd order: $y = ax^2 + bx + c$) for curvilinear data.